 When you live near a metropolis, any talk of the arts has you thinking about the city.
 It’s where the best museums, galleries, stages and auditoriums tend to be.
 The suburbs, and especially rural areas are easily dismissed.

 You shouldn’t do that this weekend, when one of the area’s best gatherings of performers, dancers, painters and many others takes place.
 It happens out in Manassas, over 30 miles west of D.C.
 The event is Arts Alive!, Prince William County’s annual showcase of the art and culture they have to offer.

 Arts Alive! is an all-day affair, running Saturday from noon to 8 p.m.
-It takes places at the Hylton Center, the county’s gleaming new performance arts center,
+It takes places at the Hylton Center, the county’s gleaming new performance arts center, a building

 The real estate market in Eastern Prince William County continues to be leaning towards a "Seller's Market".